CaZual-T/CZT-Mod-Manager/docs/FAQ-HELP.md

     - CZT has been updated to the latest nexus v3 endpoints.
       - ~~There's no real fix for this other than to manually download from nexus, and hope the creator doesnt keep updating incorrectly.~~
       - ~~I could make it compare against mod page version, or when a new file is uploaded, but that is messy and leads to false positives.~~

-### Windows Defender:
-- CZT may trigger windows defender, especially when play fh6.
-This is because we use our own version.dll to load mods that also use that same file.
-  - Therefore windows tweaks out due to the searching/loading capability.
-    - Note: The .dll will ONLY load files that are within the same directory and include "-version" in the name.

 ### Download/Update Failure (mods):
 - Note_1: Ensure that you have your api key saved in both the main app and the extension (if you use it)